Cosmic-ray electrons and the magnetic field of the North Polar Spur: Model and result

 \subsection{Results}

-By modeling the radio and gamma-ray data, we chose the setup with $p=2.0$ and $\Ebr=4$ GeV as the fiducial case (Table 1 and Figure \ref{fig2}).
-The coefficients of CRe SED (equation \ref{ecr}) in the fiducial case are $N_0=5.6 \times 10^{-9} ~\cmc$ and $N_1=4.4\times 10^{-5} ~\cmc$.
-The energy density of CRe is thus $e_{\rm cre}=3.5\times 10^{-14} ~\ergcm$, and the number density of CRe ($\gme \geqslant 2$) is $\sim 2.5\times 10^{-9}~\cmc$, which is $10^{-6}$ of the thermal density derived from X-ray observations \citep{kataoka2013}.
-In addition, the field strength is around 4 $\mu G$, and the energy density of CRe is about 6\% of that of the magnetic field, indicating a significant deviation from the energy equipartition between the CRe and the magnetic field.
+We modeled the radio and gamma-ray data with the setup with $p=2.0$ and $\Ebr=$5 GeV as the fiducial case (Table 1 and Figure \ref{fig2}).
+The coefficients of the CRe SED (equation \ref{ecr}) in the fiducial case were $N_0=6.3\times 10^{-9} ~\cmc$ and $N_1=6.2\times 10^{-5} ~\cmc$.
+The energy density of the CRes is thus $e_{\rm cre}=4.6\times 10^{-14} ~\ergcm$, and the number density of the CRes ($\gme \geqslant 2$) is $3.3\times 10^{-9}~\cmc$, which is $10^{-6}$ of the thermal density derived from X-ray observations \citep{kataoka2013}.
+In addition, the field strength is around 3 $\mu G$, and the energy density of the CRes is about 11\% of that of the magnetic field, indicating a significant deviation from energy equipartition between the CRes and the magnetic field.